Welcome to the FAQ page!

 A hot meal is available each day with a main course and a pudding.
 There is a choice of main course & pudding.
 A packed lunch is also available from school.

-A hot meal or packed lunch needs to be paid for in the school office on Monday or at the beginning of each day.
-A menu for the week is written on a board in the foyer for you to consider.
+A hot meal or packed lunch needs to be paid for via our ParentPay system.
+A lunch menu for the week is given out termly.
 Packed lunches may be brought from home.
 No glass bottles please.

-At mid-morning break only, healthy tuck is offered.
-This consists of fruit juice, milk and pieces of fruit.
+At mid-morning break only, healthy fruit tuck is offered free to KS 1 children.
 Children are welcome to bring fresh or dried fruit or vegetables from home (apple, banana, carrot, raisins etc.).
-Free fruit or vegetables are provided for all children in Years R, 1 & 2 each day.
 Each child is encouraged to have a bottle of water at their desk and is encouraged to drink regularly.